Dear Moms of Angel Babies,

 The loss of a pregnancy is devastating, and the emotions you experience can be difficult to navigate.
 Give yourself time to grieve.

 A loss in any trimester is still a loss.
 It is important to let yourself mourn that loss in a way that will help you heal.
 Trying to heal does not mean that you are forgetting your baby or negating your experience.

-Many women find it helpful to name their baby or remember them in a tangible way.
+Many people find it helpful to name their babies or remember them in tangible ways.
 You can plant a tree, light a candle in remembrance, or have a special piece of jewelry made.